-Moisturizing has traditionally involved lots of pomades, but pomades contain heavy petroleum that gives hair a dense, gooey feel.
+Moisturizing has traditionally involved lots of pomades, but these hair products contain heavy petroleum that gives your hair a dense, gooey feel.
 Frequent pomade use can block your pores and cause acne, so we recommend using it sparingly.
 Instead, look for lighter moisturizers with shea butter and essential oils.

-Though moisturizing is a critical part of keeping your scalp healthy, you don’t want to overdo it either.
-Limit your moisturizing to once or twice per week max if your hair is healthy, and up to three if your hair is dehydrated.
+Though moisturizing is a critical part of proper scalp and hair care, you don’t want to overdo it either.
+Limit your moisturizing to once or twice a week at most if your hair is healthy, and up to three times a week if your hair is dehydrated.

 When should you wear it?
-The most hardcore guys will say that you should always wear your durag, but at the very least, you should put it on nice and tight for thirty minutes after brushing.
-Sleeping is another time you should wear your durag, as it will hold your waves in place.
+The most hardcore wavers will say that you should always wear your durag, or at the very least, you should put it on nice and tight for thirty minutes after brushing.
+You should wear your wave cap during sleep as well, as it will hold your waves in place.

-The type of durag you choose is up to you.
+Feel free to choose the type of wave cap you like best.
 Satin is one of the more popular fabrics, as it helps keep moisture in while preventing breakage.
-Polyester is another common kind of durag, and velvet—though it can be hard to find—is in vogue at the moment.
+Polyester is another commonly used fabric, and velvet—though it can be hard to find—is in vogue at the moment.

-Regardless of the type you choose, you should repeat the conditioning, brushing, and durag process faithfully until waves appear.
-And if you need some help learning to tie your durag, here’s a video with some helpful pointers.
+Regardless of the type of durag you choose, you should repeat the conditioning, brushing, and durag process faithfully until waves appear.
+And if you need help learning how to tie your cap, here’s a tutorial with some helpful pointers.